 Peer Recovery Coach at the Suffolk House of Correction OBAT Clinic

-• Recovery coach CARC certification required within first 12 months of employment
+- Certified Addiction Recovery Coach (CARC) certification required within first 12 months of employment

 AN EQUAL OPPORTUNITY EMPLOYER